anastasia-escher/linguistic_complexity_of_south_slavic/README.md

 # Linguistic Complexity of South Slavic

-This repository contains data set used for the analysis described in the paper *Linguistic complexity of South Slavic dialects: A new perspective on old data* by Maria Morozova, Anastasia Escher and Alexander Rusakov.
+This repository contains the data set used for the analysis described in the paper *Linguistic complexity of South Slavic dialects: A new perspective on old data* by Maria Morozova, Anastasia Escher and Alexander Rusakov.
 The data for 919 locations is stored in an .xlsx table.